zeek/zeek/script-reference/operators.rst

 Record field operators
 ----------------------

-The record field operators take a :bro:type:`record` as the first operand, and a field name as the second operand.
+The record field operators take a :zeek:type:`record` as the first operand, and a field name as the second operand.
 For both operators, the specified field name must be in the declaration of the record type.